dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 - Enabling you to materialize these queries within your data platform using dbt Cloud.
 - Proving an integration path for tools that don't natively support the dbt Semantic Layer by exposing tables of metrics and dimensions.

 Essentially, exports are like any other table in your data platform.
-They allow you to query metric definition through any SQL interface or connect to downstream tools without needing a first class Semantic Layer integration.
+They enable you to query metric definition through any SQL interface or connect to downstream tools without needing a first class Semantic Layer integration.
 Refer to [Available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) for more information.

 ## Prerequisites